knuton/driver/Readme.md

 Additional dependencies are required for creating the installers.
 If you use a Unix system, you will need to [install Mono](http://www.mono-project.com/download/) in order to create and sign installers for Windows.

+## Change Log

+Update the change log for any functional changes, at the latest before every release.
+See [keepachangelog.com](http://keepachangelog.com/) for formatting and conventions.

 ## SSL

 The server encrypts traffic using a signed certificate for the host `localhost.dividat.com` (`localhost.dividat.com` resolves to `127.0.0.1`).